IBM/CodeEngine/ai/promptfoo/README.md

 ## Why Code Engine is a great fit

-Using **[IBM Cloud Code Engine](https://www.ibm.com/products/code-engine)** you can host promptfoo's web UI and create a centralized hub for your team's LLM testing and evaluation workflows.
+Using **[IBM Cloud Code Engine](https://www.ibm.com/products/code-engine)** you can run promptfoo evaluations in parallel & scale and host promptfoo's web UI to create a centralized hub for your team's LLM testing and evaluation workflows.

 - **Managed runtime:** Code Engine runs containers without managing servers, lowering operational overhead.
 - **Public endpoints:** Apps get a reachable URL out of the box, making it easy to share test results, red-team findings, and evaluation reports with your team.